Kensuke-Mitsuzawa/JapaneseTokenizers/README.md

 * It introduced de-normalization function after tokenization process. (全角英数 -> 半角英数)
 * For mecab-config, it detects path to mecab-config automatically
 * It fixed a bug of initializing juman-object in python2

+## after 1.3.0

+change logs are in github release.

 # LICENSE